Important Web Sites

 Each semester, a student eligible for Veterans Benefits must be recertified by the Snow College VA coordinator.
 This means that each semester the student must register for approved courses.
 The class schedule should be given to the VA certifying official for approval.

 Remember that the VA will only pay for approved classes.
 Therefore, students need to closely follow the curriculum outlined for their degree or certificate program in the Snow College catalog.
-Veterans must apply to receive credit for previous military training or schooling, by submitting a copy of their Release From Active Duty form, DD-214, to the Admission Office and request an evaluation for military credit.
+Veterans must apply to receive credit for previous military training or schooling, by submitting a copy of their Release From Active Duty form, DD-214, to the Admissions Office and request an evaluation for military credit.
 For example; a student might receive 4 credit hours of physical education/health credit for completing Basic Training.
 Veterans must also submit a copy of form DD-214 to the Veteran's Coordinator.
-Not all credit on transcripts will be accepted.
+Not all transcripts will be accepted.

 When applying for benefits, a veteran is defined as a person who has been on active duty in the Armed Forces and was released with other than a dishonorable discharge, or who is serving the National Guard, or Selective Reserves.
 Veterans may contact the VA Regional Office for additional information or assistance by calling 1-888-442-4551.